Whether your financial goals are home ownership, early retirement, or passive income generation, here are 5 simple steps to help you reach them.

 It may also include different types of bonds with varying maturities, like short-term and long-term government bonds or investment-grade corporate bonds.

-Finally, you may also look to get exposure in commercial or residential real estate in different regions and perhaps a commodity like gold.
+Finally, you may also look to get exposure in commercial or residential real estate in different regions and perhaps a commodity.

 If you remember the Global Financial Crisis in 2008, everyone who had FOMO (Fear of Missing Out) and poured their savings into the real estate sector alone would have seen much of their portfolio wiped out in a few months.